-Fiber Optic Installation
+Installing Fiber Optic Cable

-The Network Installers specialize in a variety of cable installation services to deliver the speed and reliability of service your business depends on.
-We offer fiber optic fusion splicing, cable repair and also carry out regular audits of the network to ensure the integrity of your fiber optic cables.
+The Network Installers specialize in various fiber optic cable installation services to deliver the speed and reliability of service your business depends on.
+We offer fiber optic fusion splicing and cable repair, as well as regular network audits to ensure the integrity of your fiber optic cables.

-There are different types of fiber optic network installation including:
+There are different types of fiber optic network installation, including:

 - Direct fiber – this is recommended for small service areas where excellent bandwidth is required.

-- Shared fiber – an Active Optical Network or Passive Optical Network splits a fiber into customer-specific fibers.
+- Shared fiber – an Active Optical Network or Passive Optical Network splits a fiber into customer-specific optical fibers.

-You may need fiber to be run across a bridge, road, or waterway; in this scenario, fiber optic cables can withstand the elements as they rely on light beams rather than electric transmission.
+You may need fiber to run across a bridge, road, or waterway; in this scenario, fiber optic cables can withstand the elements as they rely on light beams rather than electric transmission.

-In either case, you’ll need the experience of The Network Installers to develop a road map of your fiber optic installation.
+Whether ceiling or cable trays, you’ll need the experience of The Network Installers to develop a road map of your fiber optic installation.